ujjwalguptaofficial/godam/README.md

 ## Mutation

 Mutation can be used to mutate(change) the state value.
+Mutation is always synchronous.

 ### Create mutation